-35.11.1 Complete Use of the Flight Envelope
+35.12.1 Complete Use of the Flight Envelope

-The pilot is expected to make full use of the flight envelope of the aircraft.
-This means flying at the full range of air speeds and accelerations permitted.
-Flight time will be divided between high and low speeds, high and low G maneuvers, and both positively and negatively G loaded flight segments.
+Flight time must be divided between high and low speeds, high and low G maneuvers, and both positively and negatively G loaded flight segments.
 The flight will include the demonstration of controlled flight beyond the stall boundary by use of Autorotation or other high angle of attack maneuvers.
-The judge will deduct points if any of these areas are noticeably under-utilized.
+Deduct points if any of these areas are underutilized.

-35.11.2 Exploitation of Aerodynamic and Gyroscopic Forces
+35.12.2 Exploitation of Aerodynamic and Gyroscopic Forces

 The pilot is expected to show movement of the aircraft about all axes using both conventional aerodynamic controls and propeller-generated gyroscopic forces.
-Higher grades will be given to pilots able to make use of all these effects through a wide range of aircraft attitudes and flight paths.
-Repeated use of any such forces in the same or similar attitudes will result in lower grades.
+Give higher grades if the pilot makes use of all these effects through a wide range of aircraft attitudes and flight paths.
+Deduct points for repeated use of any such forces in the same or similar attitudes.

-35.11.3 Execution of Individual Maneuver Elements
+35.12.3 Execution of Individual Maneuver Elements

-It must be clear that the maneuvers flown were, in fact, intended and fully under the pilot's control.
-Higher grades will be given for this objective when individual maneuver elements are started and finished on obviously precise headings and in well-defined attitudes.
-When, for example, gyroscopic maneuvers are allowed to decay into imprecise, poorly defined Autorotation, grades will be deducted for poor execution.
-Grades will also be deducted if it appears that the pilot has relinquished control of the aircraft at any time.
+It must be clear that the maneuvers flown are fully under the pilot's control.
+Give a higher grade if individual maneuver elements are started and finished on obviously precise headings and in well-defined attitudes.
+Deduct points if gyroscopic maneuvers are allowed to decay into imprecise Autorotation or if it appears that the pilot has relinquished control of the aircraft at any time.

-35.11.4 Wide Variety of Figures Flown on Different Axes and Flight Paths
+35.12.4 Wide Variety of Figures Flown on Different Axes and Flight Paths